-LTE exams are available on demand to approved test centres.
-The dates for each paper-based exam (A1-B1 and A1-C2) are scheduled monthly.
-The computer-based adaptive test can be taken any time, at any approved test centre.
+LTE Listening & Reading exams are available on demand to approved test centres.
+The dates for each paper-based exam (A1-B1 and A1-C2) are scheduled twice per month.
+The computer-adaptive test (A1-C2) can be taken anytime, either online with remote, live proctoring or at any approved test centre.